 - Strong publication record

 The CCRI is situated in the center of Vienna, one of Europe’s most important places for medical research and life sciences and cited as the most livable city in the world.
 It hosts nearly 100 investigators working in the fields of pediatric leukemia, solid tumors, immunology and stem cell transplantation.
 Tightly associated with St. Anna Children´s hospital, the biggest center for pediatric hematology and oncology in Austria and one of the leading treatment centers for children with cancer in Europe, the CCRI performs basic, translational and clinical research.
 Genomics and epigenomics of pediatric cancers are areas of strategic development on its way to precision medicine.
-The CCRI collaborates closely with other leading national and international research institutions (in Vienna, for example, with the Medical University, the Center for Molecular Medicine (CeMM) and the Research Institute of Molecular Pathology (IMP)).
+The CCRI collaborates closely with other leading national (for example, with the Medical University, the CeMM Research Center for Molecular Medicine and the IMP Research Institute of Molecular Pathology) and international research institutions alike.

-Applications including a supporting statement, curriculum vitae, and three references shall be addressed to Dr. Niko Popitsch, e-mail: hr(at)ccri.at no later than March 30.
+Applications including a supporting statement, curriculum vitae, and three references shall be addressed to Prof. Dr. Kaan Boztug, e-mail: firstname.lastname@example.org before August 31 (or until the position is filled).
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-Successful applicants will be offered a highly competitive salary, and an initial three-year contract with the perspective of extension.
+Successful applicants will be offered a highly competitive salary, and an initial three-year contract with the perspective of longer-term extension.